signal-kite/articles/how-to-host-your-app-on-aws-with-ssl-and-database-for-free.md

 ### Create and deploy an app on AWS Elastic Beanstalk (EB)
 #### Install and run your app locally

-1. **Create a folder and add the code there.** The very minimal application in Flask may have as few as just [5 lines of code](https://flask.palletsprojects.com/en/2.2.x/quickstart/#a-minimal-application).
+**1. Create a folder and add the code there.** The very minimal application in Flask may have as few as just [5 lines of code](https://flask.palletsprojects.com/en/2.2.x/quickstart/#a-minimal-application).
 You can copy this code into the _application.py_ file and put it into a root folder.
-2. **Create a virtual environment** If you don't know what is a Python virtual environment you can read [this nice guide](https://thebiogirls.com/index.php/2020/01/18/how-to-set-up-a-python-virtual-environment/).
+**2. Create a virtual environment** If you don't know what is a Python virtual environment you can read [this nice guide](https://thebiogirls.com/index.php/2020/01/18/how-to-set-up-a-python-virtual-environment/).
 Basically in your root folder you run the following command:

 ```